IBIS: A Hybrid Inception-BiLSTM and SVM Ensemble for Robust Doppler-based Human Activity Recognition: Performance Evaluation

 \subsection{Confusion Matrix for 5 Movements}

 Figure \ref{fig:conf_gen5} compares the confusion matrices for five movements, showing the results from the Inception-only network against the proposed hybrid scheme.
 As seen in Figure \ref{fig:conf_gen5}a, the Inception network struggled with precision, particularly for the walking movement, which was frequently confused with running, achieving only 71\% accuracy.
-Jumping was also often misclassified as running, with an accuracy of just 67\%.
+Jumping was also often misclassified as running, with an accuracy of just 70\%.
 This lack of precision is attributed to the similarity of Doppler patterns between these movements and the fact that the Inception network was not designed to handle temporal dependencies crucial for accurate CSI data classification.

+Conversely, Figure \ref{fig:conf_gen5}b shows the results obtained after implementing our IBIS framework, which achieved substantially better performance with only minor misclassifications.
+A more balanced distribution of accuracy across the classes is also observed, reaching up to 99\% in categories where the original model previously exhibited confusion.
+Overall, this configuration yields a 7.58\% performance gain compared to the previous simulation.

-Conversely, Figure \ref{fig:conf_gen5}b shows the results after implementing our hybrid IBIS model and the SVM algorithm, which led to significantly better performance with only minor misclassifications.
-The improvement is due to the BiLSTM component's ability to extract temporal patterns from the Doppler data.
-Furthermore, the SVM, with its non-linear kernel, proper C parameter tuning, and class balancing, refined the model's classifications, leading to enhanced overall performance.
-Both confusion matrices presented refer to the post-antenna fusion phase, where classification decisions are combined via majority voting.
+This improvement is primarily attributed to the BiLSTM component’s ability to capture temporal patterns from the Doppler data.
+In addition, the SVM, through the selection of an appropriate kernel, proper tuning of the parameter $C$, and class balancing, further refined the classification boundaries, resulting in enhanced overall performance.
+Both confusion matrices shown correspond to the post-antenna fusion stage, where classification decisions are merged using majority voting.